I think you’ll agree with me when I say…

 - Perhaps, their marriages were to break down; the house could be disputed in any divorce hearings.

-3. Use Your Savings and Other Investments
+3. Use Your Savings & Other Investments

 4. Take in Tenants

-Are you comfortable living with strangers?
+Are you comfortable to live with strangers?
 Do you have an Airbnb account?
 If you answered yes then why not get down to registering the part of your home you want to lease out for a few months?
 You can even rent one of the rooms out to a foreign exchange student over the summer, and under the government’s Rent a Room Scheme you can easily earn up to £7,500 a year from a tenant before any tax is due on the proceeds.

 Thus, it not only brings you in the much-needed extra money but also allows you to remain in the property, but also allows you to meet new people and learn about their cultures, which can be an exciting adventure in your retirement.